lewagon/challengify/docs/README.md

 It is possible to ignore files, directories and patterns so that the corresponding content is not challengified neither published to the challenge repo.

-this is achieved by editing a `.challengifyignore` file, which works similarly to a `.gitignore` file:
+This is done by editing a `.challengifyignore` file, which works similarly to a `.gitignore` file:

 ```
 # comment